 The following rates apply to adult, young adult, and juvenile materials.

-Books, magazines, compact discs, computer software - $ .10 per day
+Books, magazines, compact discs, computer software, books on CD - $ .10 per day

 DVDs and Blu-Rays - $ .50 per day

 (You are encouraged to return your overdue materials even if you cannot pay for them at that time.
 The computer will record your outstanding charges.)

 Lost or Damaged Items

 · Lost or damaged materials - Cost of the item